learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 {% include_relative overhead.html %}

-Or in other words, every fifth virtual machine the overhead adds up to a full virtual machine.
+Or in other words, for every fifth virtual machine the overhead adds up to a full virtual machine.

 **You pay for five but can use only four.**